-What if I go to a drug store not in the network?
+What if I go to a drugstore not in the network?

-If you go to a drug store that is not in the network, your prescription may not be covered.
+If you go to a drugstore that is not in the network, your prescription may not be covered.
 You may be responsible for the charges of the prescription medication.
-You will need to take your prescription to a pharmacy that accepts Community First Health Plans.
+You will need to take your prescription to a drugstore that accepts Community First Health Plans.